Iniciaste sesión como:

 King Suddhodana and his subjects raised Prince Siddhartha with care and love.
 At the age of 19, Siddhartha married Yasodhara.
 Although his life seemed peaceful and happy on the surface, Siddhartha questioned his own life and the world in general.
 At the age of 29, the same night his son Rahula was born, Prince Siddhartha decided to leave the palace in search of enlightenment.

 Siddhartha traveled along the Ganges River to the kingdom of Magada.
 Before arriving there, he had already joined two or three different religious groups.
 However, these groups were not able to satisfy his quest.
-So he continued on the path to enlightenment on his own.
+So he continued on the path of enlightenment on his own.
 He chose a place of practice near the village of Uruvilva.
 There, with five of his friends, he performed ascetic practices for six years.
-However, seeing that extreme ascetic practices did not lead to awakening, he accepted an offering of rice milk from a young girl named Sujata to strengthen his body and will.
+However, seeing that extreme ascetic practices, such as fasting, did not lead to awakening, he accepted an offering of rice milk from a young girl named Sujata to strengthen his body and will.
 Seeing this, his friends thought he had failed in the practice of enlightenment and abandoned him.
 Left alone, Siddhartha sat under a large tree and, at dawn, attained awakening or enlightenment.
 He was 35 years old.

 Who takes refuge?
 Por Shaku Kekai.